vinhta1/Obsidian-Repository/SCCoM/Private/PCs.md

-Icarus wants to focus on Grounded Individual
+Icarus wants to focus on Grounded Individual, but might lose it.
-Danny wants to possibly abandon her Mission
+Danny wants to possibly abandon her Mission.
-Ewan wants to enroll school and possibly lose their Defining Event
+Ewan wants to enroll school and possibly lose their Defining Event Jerri's Training is under strain.
+Giving in to powers a little too much.
 # Asmodeus
 Not a popular kid in school, but has fans all over SC who know of his online presence.
 # Danny